FrothyMarrow/mfgd/README.md

 Math for Game Developers Sample Code
 ====================================

-This is the source code for the sample code that I use in my [Math for Game Developers YouTube series](http://www.youtube.com/playlist?list=PLW3Zl3wyJwWOpdhYedlD-yCB7WQoHf-My).
+This is the source code for the sample code that is used in [Math for Game Developers YouTube series](http://www.youtube.com/playlist?list=PLW3Zl3wyJwWOpdhYedlD-yCB7WQoHf-My).
+It has been modified to run on GLFW 3 and glad, the original source code can be found at [MathForGameDevelopers](https://github.com/BSVino/MathForGameDevelopers).
 If you want to follow along with the videos, you can download by clicking the 'ZIP' button in the header near the top of this page.

 Overview
 --------